Apply for a Master's Program

 A $65 non-refundable application fee is required.

-Applicants must submit official transcripts form all post-secondary institutions attended, regardless of whether a degree was earned.
+Applicants must submit official transcripts from all post-secondary institutions attended, regardless of whether a degree was earned.
 International transcripts not issued in English must be accompanied by a certified English translation.
 Transcripts are considered official if they are sent directly from the institution to our office, or if they are sent by the applicant or a third party and they remain in an original sealed envelope from the institution.

 Transcripts sent to our office should be mailed to: